IBM/WxCloud/README.md

 ## Sample / example
-Below are only sample configs, for production these needs to be adjusted as per the needs.
+Below configs are only samples, for production these needs to be adjusted as per the needs.

 ### accounts.cnf
 ```xml